×

 When we asked expats and global nomads about the quality of medical care in Norway, they replied:

 "Don't.
 Pay for private.
 The laid-back laissez faire attitude that seems appealing when talking to Norwegians in coffee shops is quite the opposite when you are ill and need healthcare.
-There is no accountability and often gross errors," said one foreigner in Oslo.
+There is no accountability and often gross errors," explained one expat living in Oslo, Norway.

 AGS Worldwide MoversAGS Worldwide Movers